-Melinda shares her advice and experiences training for Blackmores Sydney Marathon for anyone thinking about training for their first marathon:
+Melinda shares her advice and experiences training for the Blackmores Sydney Marathon for anyone thinking about training for their first marathon:

 Anyone Can Run a Marathon.

 People always say to me ‘I could never do that.’
 I used to be one of those people.
-I went on a jog and saw Can Tooers out on a 30km run as a part of their training for Gold Coast Marathon.
+I went on a jog and saw Can Tooers out on a 30km run as a part of their training for the Gold Coast Marathon.
 I thought to myself: “there’s no way in a million years I can ever run that far!”

 Then four months later I was doing the same distance in my own marathon training program with Can Too.